kekavc24/rookie_yaml/doc/load_dart_objects.md

 ## Loading a scalar as a built-in Dart type

-You can load a single Dart object from a YAML source string/bytes by calling `loadDartObject`.
-It allows you provide a type if are privy to the node present.
+You can load a single Dart object from a YAML source string/bytes by calling `loadDartObject` which also accepts type params.
 The function returns a nullable type of the object your provide since the document may be empty.

 ```dart
 // Type inferred automatically.
 A YAML spec philosophy!